Fever and headache, no other symptoms – What could it mean?

 - Headache – This is a common symptom that can be triggered by fever, dehydration, or an underlying condition.

-Common causes of fever + headache (without other symptoms)
+Causes of fever + headache (without other symptoms)

 - Viral infections - Sometimes the flu or other viruses start with just fever and headache before other symptoms appear.
 In Australia, these are very common during winter months, and indeed, in mild cases, other symptoms may not even show up later.
+Worsening viral symptoms during the night can be particularly distressing, so speaking with an after-hours doctor ensures you have professional support available the moment your condition changes."

 - Mild bacterial infections - Localised bacterial infections (such as urinary tract infections or sinus infections) can cause fever and headache without showing any strong early signs.
 However, they may develop other symptoms later such as stinging when passing urine, or stuffiness and pain in the sinuses.